 8. Anthurium Andraeanum

-These popular indoor plants originally from Columbia, feature long, dark-green leathery leaves and produce beautiful, red, pink and white heart-shaped ‘flowers’ that can last for weeks.
+These popular indoor plants are originally from Columbia and feature long, dark-green leathery leaves and produce beautiful, red, pink and white heart-shaped ‘flowers’ that can last for weeks.
 The ‘flowers’ are actually spathes, which are a leaf-like bract that surrounds a cylindrical spike.
 In order for the plant to bloom, it requires bright light (but not direct sun).
 It can grow up to 45cm high and soil needs to be kept evenly moist from spring to autumn and slightly drier in winter.
-The Anthurium benefits from being fertilised every two weeks in spring and summer with a high-phosphorus liquid fertiliser.
+The anthurium benefits from being fertilised every two weeks in spring and summer with a high-phosphorus liquid fertiliser.

 Anthurium is tropical and thrives in high humidity, but its water needs are light because it’s prone to root rot.
 Allow the mix to dry out, then give it a soak in a tub.

 Peperomia thrives on humidity, indirect light and low to medium amounts of water.
 Water on the side of underwatering to prevent root rot.

 Succulents are a lazy gardener’s pal, but neglect is death.
 Water when mix is dry, because indoors they can’t catch the early morning dew they’d get outdoors.